Roads in Moldova

 In total, Moldova has a total length of 10680 km of road.
 From those, 3668 km are national roads and 7012 km are local roads.
 The general maximum speed limit on public roads is 90 km/h, while a speed limit of 50 km/h is imposed inside localities.

 Its current road network is inherited from the former Soviet Union (the Moldavian SSR).

+Vignette

-As one of the poorest countries in Europe, Moldova is the only country which requires use of vignettes (roviniete) on all public roads, inside and outside localities, as a form of road tolling.
-Vignettes are available for purchase at border crossing points, and drivers caught without a valid vignette are charged with cash fines between €125 and €375.
+Moldova is the only country which requires use of vignettes (roviniete) on all public roads, inside and outside localities, as a form of road tolling for all non-Moldovan vehicles.
+Vignettes are available for purchase at border crossing points, with 2023 prices from €4 for a week up to €180 for a year.
+Drivers caught without a valid vignette are charged with cash fines starting from MDL 5,000 (€231).

 Motorways

 As of 2021, there are no segments of motorway (Autostradă) that are officially open.
 The first motorway-class road in Moldova is planned to be the Chișinău - Cimișlia motorway, which is to be assigned "M3".
 Works on what could be the first motorway began in the 80s (under Soviet rule), but began to slow down after the dissolution of the Soviet Union in 1991, stopping in 1996 with the Chișinău - Porumbrei segment (32 km) open only on one carriageway.
 Works on what could eventually become the first motorway in Moldova resumed in 2019.

 Thus, it can be said that Moldova has de facto 32 km of motorway in service, but de jure the Chișinău - Porumbrei segment does not count as a motorway, with plans calling for the Chișinău - Cimișlia road to receive motorway status only after works are finished.

 In 2018, a second motorway route in Moldova (Ungheni - Chișinău - border with Ukraine toward Odesa) was proposed as a continuation of Romania's A8 motorway to the east (est. 100 km long), and thus of the future motorway corridor Iași–Cluj-Napoca–Budapest–Vienna–Munich.
 In 2021, it had been proposed by the IDEP that the motorway segment between Chișinău and the Romanian border become a "national priority" for Moldova.